Skip to main content

 Stationary Sources

-DEQ's Climate Protection Program uses two approaches to regulate companies.
-One approach sets a declining limit, or cap, on greenhouse gas emissions from fossil fuels suppliers, including suppliers of diesel, gasoline, natural gas, and propane.
-A second approach is the Best Available Emissions Reduction (BAER) program.
-The BAER program applies to additional sources of emissions at industrial facilities that are not covered by the emissions cap.
+DEQ's Climate Protection Program used two approaches to regulate companies.
+One approach set a declining limit, or cap, on greenhouse gas emissions from fossil fuels suppliers, including suppliers of diesel, gasoline, natural gas, and propane.
+A second approach was the Best Available Emissions Reduction (BAER) program.
+The BAER program applied to additional sources of emissions at industrial facilities that were e not covered by the emissions cap.
 For example, some industrial processes like cement production include chemical reactions that produce greenhouse gasses.
 Other processes like semiconductor manufacturing and foam blowing use potent greenhouse gasses as part of their production process.
-Stationary sources (industrial facilities) are subject to BAER if their covered emissions are 25,000 or more metric tons of carbon dioxide (CO2) equivalent per year.
+Stationary sources (industrial facilities) were subject to BAER if their covered emissions are 25,000 or more metric tons of carbon dioxide (CO2) equivalent per year.
+This page includes archival program information on BAER sources.

 • Call-in: DEQ notifies the facility in writing that they are being "called in" to the program.
 This step only applies to existing facilities.